 This works as follows:

-Note: If certificates are required for some user groups, but not all, this can have unintended interactions with realms; please see https://community.fortinet.com/t5/FortiGate/Technical-Tip-Combining-remote-user-authentication-and-c... for details
+If certificates are required for some user groups, but not all, this can have unintended interactions with realms.
+See Technical Tip: Combining remote user authentication and client certificates in SSL VPN for details.

-Caution: There is a setting for RADIUS servers, ‘Include in all user groups’ in GUI, called ‘all-usergroup’ in CLI.
-If this is enabled, then the RADIUS server will be IMPLICITLY included in all usergroups, including those that map to LDAP servers, and ANY authentication request will also be checked against the RADIUS server.
+There is a setting for RADIUS servers called 'Include in all user groups' in the GUI, and 'all-usergroup' in the CLI.
+If this is enabled, the RADIUS server will be IMPLICITLY included in all usergroups, including those that map to LDAP servers.
+ANY authentication request will also be checked against the RADIUS server.

-ANY member of the RADIUS server would authenticate successfully, no matter what group membership they have, as the entire RADIUS server and its user database are included in every single user group on FortiGate!
+In this case, ANY member of the RADIUS server will authenticate successfully, no matter what group membership they have, as the entire RADIUS server and its user database are included in every single user group on FortiGate.